ON ORDERS OVER $99

 Take clearly printed copies of reservations, dates, and prices.
 It’s also a good idea to take printed copies of travel itineraries and directions, as well as maps.

 Equip yourself with accessible technology.
-This article offers a wealth of information on the technology devices and services available for hearing-impaired individuals, such as portable infrared systems that work with hotel televisions and radios, cellular phones compatible with hearing aids, and more.
+There is a wealth of information on technology devices and services available for hearing-impaired individuals, such as portable infrared systems that work with hotel televisions and radios, cellular phones compatible with hearing aids, and more.